Samantha Logic

+After college, she was drafted tenth overall by the Atlanta Dream of the WNBA, before being traded to the San Antonio Stars.

-WNBA Draft 2015
+WNBA draft 2015

 Logic was one of 12 players selected by the WNBA to attend the 2015 draft.
 She is the first player from the University of Iowa to be invited to attend the event.
-Logic was chosen by the Atlanta dream as the 10th choice in the 2015 WNBA Draft.
+Logic was chosen by the Atlanta dream as the 10th choice in the 2015 WNBA draft.
 She was subsequently traded to the San Antonio Stars for a 2016 second round draft pick.